 Mark Ronson wasn’t really on my radar.
 Sure, Amy Winehouse, Bruno Mars… I was aware of all that.
 Not my kind of music.
 But I also found the memoirs of Carl Cox and Harold Heath very interesting, if only because of my proximity to the subject.
 So picking up this book wasn’t a stretch.

-However, I actually think Mark Ronson’s book is the best in this list.
-I like his writing style, some of the scenes are incredibly quirky and entertaining (no spoilers: Robin Williams), and the progression of the music scene that the book covers reflects a time when I was aware of much of what he describes.
+Of the lot, I actually think Mark Ronson’s is the best.
+I like his writing, some of the scenes are incredibly quirky and entertaining (no spoilers: Robin Williams), and the music scene the book covers mirrors a time when I was tuned into much of what he describes.

 Long story short: please get the book, it’s good!